-Depreciation is allocated to cost of sales and general, administrative and selling expenses in order to reflect appropriately the way in which economic benefits are derived from the use of property, plant and equipment (Note 18 and Note 19).
+Depreciation is allocated to cost of sales and general, administrative and selling expenses in order to reflect appropriately the way in which economic benefits are derived from the use of property, plant and equipment (Note 19 and Note 20).

-EQUATE and TKOC's plants was constructed on land leased from Government of Kuwait and these renewable leases are valid until April 2031 and May 2031 respectively.
+The Company's plant was constructed on a land leased from Government of Kuwait and this renewable lease is valid until April 2031.